 Physical and organoleptic stability and yield improvement

-Tan’Activ® GT used at different stages in the process has the unique combined benefits for both colloidal - and organoleptic stability as well as possible improved process yields which are show in below.
-The usage of Tan’Activ® GT, early in the process, permits to protect the taste stability while obtaining also some early colloidal stability and possible increased brew-house performance.
-If used at the end, before filtration, the focus is to achieve physical stability and less on taste stability (e.g. radicals will already have been formed) but we see still an impact when used with a Kieselguhr filtration as Tan’Activ® GTC will prevent any extra Fe3+ pick up.
-In any case, the brewer will always benefit of the three fold effect.
+Tan’Activ® GT used at different stages in the process has the unique combined benefits for both colloidal - and organoleptic stability as well as possible improved process yields which are shown in below.
+The usage of Tan’Activ® GT, early in the process, permits to protect the taste stability while obtaining also some early colloidal stability and possible increased brewhouse performance.
+If used at the end, before filtration, the focus is to achieve physical stability and less on taste stability (e.g. radicals will already have been formed) but we see still an impact when used with a Kieselguhr filtration as Tan’Activ® GTC will prevent any extra Fe3+ pickup.
+In any case, the brewer will always benefit from the three-fold effect.

 - Reduction of LOX enzyme activity.

 - Reduction of certain aldehyde formation (e.g. phenylacetaldehyde, furfural, benzaldehyde).

 - Increased extract yield (fewer protein aggregates from thiol-containing proteins) up to 2%.

 - Improved lautertun runoff rate (prevention of the formation of disulfide bridges, no formation of gels of ‘teig’) up to 30%.

 - Early on protein correction in case of high protein malt (> 12%).

 End of boiling / Transfer to whirlpool

 - Reduction of metal ions e.g. Iron, Aluminium, Vanadium.